NylaTheWolf/privacyguides.org/collections/_evergreen/dns.md

 Select *Settings* &rarr; *Network & Internet* &rarr; *Ethernet* or *WiFi*, &rarr; *Edit DNS Settings* &rarr; Preferred DNS encryption &rarr; *Encrypted only (DNS over HTTPS)*.

 ### Linux
-`systemd-resolved` doesn't yet support [#8639](https://github.com/systemd/systemd/issues/8639), which many Linux distributions use to do their DNS lookups.
+`systemd-resolved` doesn't [yet support](https://github.com/systemd/systemd/issues/8639), which many Linux distributions use to do their DNS lookups.
 This means you need to install a proxy like [dnscrypt-proxy](https://github.com/DNSCrypt/dnscrypt-proxy) and [configure it](https://wiki.archlinux.org/title/Dnscrypt-proxy) to take all the DNS queries from your system resolver and forward them over HTTPS.

 ## What is DNSSEC and when is it used?
-[Domain Name System Security Extensions (DNSSEC)](https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions) doesn't provide confidentiality as that is not it's purpose.
+[Domain Name System Security Extensions (DNSSEC)](https://en.wikipedia.org/wiki/Domain_Name_System_Security_Extensions) is used to provide authenticity to the records being fetched from upstream DNS servers.
+It doesn't provide confidentiality, for that we use one of the [encrypted DNS](/dns#what-is-encrypted-dns) protocols discussed above.

-The purpose of DNSSEC is to provide authenticity that the records from your DNS server are valid.

 ## What is QNAME minimization?
-First, a QName is a "qualified name", simply put that would be `privacyguides.org`.
+First, a QNAME is a "qualified name", simply put that would be `privacyguides.org`.
 QNAME minimisation reduces the amount of information sent from the DNS server to the [authoritive name server](https://en.wikipedia.org/wiki/Name_server#Authoritative_name_server).

 So rather than sending the actual domain `privacyguides.org`, it asks the server what all the records for `.org` are.
 Further technical description is defined in [RFC 7816](https://datatracker.ietf.org/doc/html/rfc7816).